 Thin film solar panels can power irrigation systems in agricultural settings, helping to reduce dependence on polluting fossil fuels.
 They can also be integrated into greenhouses, providing electricity for lighting, ventilation, and other equipment.

-Thin film solar PV can provide a solution for agrivoltaic projects that are currently limited by traditional, rigid solar panels.
+Thin film solar PV can provide a solution for agrivoltaic projects currently limited by traditional, rigid solar panels.
 Due to the difficulty of positioning and the heavy weight of rigid solar panels, farmers implementing an agrivoltaic solution may have to pass on the project altogether.
 Thin-film solar PV can solve such issues as it is lightweight, flexible, and adaptable while generating greater energy and water savings and healthier crop yields.

 Military And Defense